DericGitHub/excel-operator/README.md

 ##### \_sheets
 A list to store all the sheets object.
 ##### \_sheet\_name\_model
-A Qt model object for presenting sheets name.
+A Qt item model object for presenting sheets name.
 ##### def \_\_init__(self,workbook = None,app = None)
 Create a new Workbook instance with the given **workbook** and **app**.
 ##### def \_\_del__(self)